Flybmi: History

-Following the collapse of Debonair in 1999, British Midland Commuter was awarded the contract to operate five BAe 146 aircraft on a wet lease basis for Lufthansa CityLine.
+Following the collapse of Debonair in 1999, the air carrier was awarded the contract to operate five BAe 146 aircraft on a wet lease basis for Lufthansa CityLine.

-In 2001, parent company British Midland rebranded to 'bmi British Midland' and renamed the commuter division bmi Regional.

-As a subsidiary of BMI, BMI Regional was owned by Michael Bishop (50%), Lufthansa (30%) and Scandinavian Airlines (20%).
+On 21 May 2001, parent company British Midland renamed the subsidiary British Midland Regional Ltd. with the brand bmi regional.
+As a subsidiary of BMI, the regional company was owned by Michael Bishop (50%), Lufthansa (30%) and Scandinavian Airlines (20%).
 Lufthansa purchased Michael Bishop's and SAS' stakes in October 2009, taking full ownership of the airline group.
-A restructuring of the group was announced the following month, which also affected Regional's operations.
-A suspension of loss-making routes and capacity adjustments within the group resulted in Regional having a surplus of three Embraer aircraft in 2010, and the company began consultations with staff over possible job losses.
+A restructuring of the group was announced the following month, which also affected regional's operations.
+A suspension of loss-making routes and capacity adjustments within the group resulted in the airline having a surplus of three Embraer aircraft in 2010, and the company began consultations with staff over possible job losses.
 The excess aircraft were leased to other carriers.

 The airline was acquired by Sector Aviation Holdings, a company predominantly owned and funded by Stephen and Peter Bond, whose family sold helicopter operator Bond Aviation Group in 2010.
-Sector Aviation Holdings also included the founders of Regional's predecessor Business Air, Ian Woodley and Graeme Ross.
+Sector Aviation Holdings also included the founders of Business Air, Ian Woodley and Graeme Ross.
 The sale was announced on 1 June 2012.